-This section was inspired by the citations list at the end of a paper used by the listed inventors as a provisional patent, that preceded that patent.
+The citations list inspired this section at the end of a paper used by the listed inventors as a provisional patent that preceded that patent.
 The paper was Scalable Attribute-Value Extraction from Semi-Structured Text (pdf).

 And then an idea struck me.

 Rather than me trying to take just one or two of these papers, I’d share the process.
-Since the original paper was a PDF without any links to it, the chances of most people exploring those links was very limited.
+Since the original paper was a PDF without any links to it, the chances of most people exploring those links were minimal.

 There’s one on the Semantic Web from 1975, created by the Department of the Navy.
-There’s another from the 80s, and three more from the early 90s.
-Some basic concepts that people interested in the Semantic Web and in Search Engines such as Wrappers are covered.
+There’s another from the 80s and three more from the early 90s.
+Some basic concepts that people interested in the Semantic Web and Search Engines such as Wrappers are covered.

-I don’t know all of the classic papers of the Semantic Web, and whether or not many of these are ones that fit into that category.
+I don’t know all of the classic papers of the Semantic Web and whether or not many of these fit into that category.
 But that’s why I’m sharing links to them – so that we can work on learning that together.

-Thanks, and I hope you find something really interesting in these.
+Thanks, and I hope you find something exciting in these.

 M. A. Hearst.
 Automatic acquisition of hyponyms from large text corpora.
 In Proceedings of the 15th International Conference on Computational Linguistics (COLING-92), Nantes, France, August 1992.

 M. A. Hearst and H. Schutze.
 Customizing a lexicon to Â¨better suit a computational task.
 In Proceedings of the ACL-SIGLEX Workshop on Acquisition of Lexical Knowledge from Text, Columbus, Ohio, June 1993.